SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 Its portability and long battery life make it an ideal choice for travel and away-from-home use, complementing my regular at-home oral care routine with the Philips Sonicare.

-Our overall verdict: Buy the SURI toothbrush if you travel a lot, appreciate good bathroom style and you know that you don’t brush your teeth too hard.
+Our overall verdict: Buy the SURI toothbrush if you travel a lot and appreciate good bathroom style.

 SURI Toothbrush Review - Video